-To find the right products for your rosacea prone skin you first need to understand that when you have rosacea your facial skin is is sensitive.
+To find the right products for your rosacea-prone skin, you first need to understand that when you have rosacea, your facial skin is sensitive.
 That is because your skin barrier is not as strong as normal and things penetrate your skin more easily.
 As a result, your rosacea may be easily provoked by anything that irritates your facial skin.

-- Most acne products, anti aging products and alcohol containing products are irritating.
+Most acne products, anti-aging products and alcohol containing products that are irritating.

 What are my Top Specific Skin Care Tips for Rosacea-prone Complexions?

 The basic steps for any complete skin care regimen are: cleanse, correct hydrate and protect.
 For each of these steps, I’ll explain what I’ve found to be the best type of skin care products for acne rosacea.
 I’ll also tell you what types of products to avoid.